cniblock/Walking-Anglesey/README.md

 ![Walk Header](images/walk-detail-pic1.jpg)

 * The main content area displays the detailed description of the walk.
-This includes the author’s narrative and photographs related to the walk, making it informative and engaging.
+This includes the author’s narrative and photographs related to the walk, making it informative and engaging highlighting the points of interest walkers will see along the way.

 ![Walk pictures](images/walk-detail-pic2.jpg)

-* This section provides a map of the walking route, allowing users to visualize the path.
+* Beneath the main walk content follows a map of the walking route, allowing users to visualize the path.
 Additionally, it includes real-time weather information for the location, helping users prepare for their walk.

 ![Walk Map and Weather](images/walk-detail-pic3.jpg)

-* Below the post content, there is a section that displays comments left by other users.
+* Below the post content and route map and weather, there is a section that displays comments left by other users.
 Each comment shows the author, creation date, and content, fostering community interaction.

 ![Walk Comment](images/walk-detail-pic4.jpg)

+* Users can create, delete or edit their own comments, and unapproved comments are marked for the user’s awareness, maintaining a positive community.

 ![Walk comment box](images/walk-detail-pic5.jpg)

 ## About Us Page

+* The About us page contains useful information about the group of walkers that make up this passionate group.
+This content is created on the back end django administraion.

 ![About Header](images/about-pic1.jpg)